MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

 We did not manage to implement monitoring in this project.
-We would like to have implented cloud monitoring of our deployed model, so that we could measure the model performance and make sure it runs as expected over time.
+We would like to have implented cloud monitoring of our deployed model, allowing for measuring the model performance and thus, we could make sure it operated as expected over time.
 This tracking could include metrics like accuracy and precission, or f1 score to possibly detect model performance decrease.
-Moreover, because we have a translation model, and if it starts producing incorrect outputs more frequently, it could indicate data drifting which these models are higly susceptible to.
+Moreover, because we worked with a translation model, and if it was to begin producing incorrect outputs more frequently, it could indicate data drifting which translating model are, in general, higly susceptible to.

 ### Question 24